MarkusBiggus/SonnenBackup/README.md

 Timestamps are datetime.datetime objects.  \
 Sensors *fully_charged_at*, *fully_discharged_at* & *backup_reserve_at* are calculated on current *charge_power* or *discharge_power* values.
 When battery *activity_state* is 'standby', these timestamp values are undefined.
-Times are calculated relative to Sonnen batterie server time *system_status_timestamp*.
+Times are calculated relative to sonnenBatterie system time *system_status_timestamp*.
-A slight discrepency will be apparent if HASS server time and batterie time are different.
+A slight discrepency will be apparent if HASS server time and batterie system time are different.

 ### Deltatimes
 Deltatimes are datetime.deltatime objects.  \